MicrosoftDocs/azure-aks-docs/articles/aks/stateful-workloads-framework.md

 Supporting complex stateful workloads, such as databases or message queues, requires storage capabilities that exceed ephemeral options.
 Specifically, we need systems that offer increased resilience and availability to address various events, such as application failures or workload reassignments to different hosts.
 We can achieve this using the [*PersistentVolume subsystem*][persistent-volumes], which comprises three interconnected Kubernetes resources: *PersistentVolumes*, *PersistentVolumeClaims*, and *StorageClasses*.
 This subsystem provides an API for users and administrators to abstract the details of how storage is provided from how the storage is consumed.

 Most stateful workloads need data from secrets, such as connection strings, usernames, passwords, and certificates.
-[Azure Key Vault][azure-key-vault] provides a secure store for secrets that we will use to hold the necessary stateful frameworks secrets.
+[Azure Key Vault][azure-key-vault] provides a secure store for secrets that we use to hold the necessary stateful frameworks secrets.

 We also need a Kubernetes Controller or Kubernetes Operator, like the [Secrets Store CSI Driver][secrets-store-csi-driver] and the [External Secrets Operator][external-secrets-operator], to synchronize secret store secrets as Kubernetes Secrets.